padovagrandtour/main/README.md

 ## Project motivation
 As a group mostly composed of 2 Erasmus students and one italian student, our idea was to create an ontology related to tourism, specifically in Padova.
 The main goal was to create and query some "Tours" regarding the artworks/cultural site they would contain.

 In order to do so, we scraped data from https://padovamusei.it/ and wikipedia.
-The scraper returned a big Json file that required data processing in order to get csv files that would be easier to use for the rdf database creation.
+The scraper returned a big JSON file that required data processing in order to get csv files that would be easier to use for the rdf database creation.

 ## Overview